 Be sure to label your bag with the name of the aid station you want it dropped at, your name and most importantly, your bib number.

-You may drop clothing during the race at any other aid stations.
+You may drop clothing during the race at any aid stations

 What should I put into my drop bags?

-Extra pair of shoes at the first drop station, if you think there’s a chance you may need to change.
+- Extra pair of shoes at the first drop station, if you think there’s a chance you may need to change.
 Most folks never do.

-Clean, dry socks
+- Clean, dry socks

-Skin lube, band-aids; If you are prone to blisters include a small ‘kit’ in each bag (i.e. band-aids, sterile wipes, talcum powder)
+- If you are prone to blisters include a small ‘kit’ in each bag (i.e. band-aids, sterile wipes, talcum powder)

-Electrolyte caplets or dissolving tablets, if you use them
+- Electrolyte caplets or dissolving tablets, if you use them

-Gels or Blocks or Stingers Gels.
+- Gels or Blocks or Stingers Gels.
 Gels will not be provided at the aid stations

-Non-liquid snacks if your system, due to allergies, cannot tolerate items provided at the aid stations
+- Non-liquid snacks if your system, due to allergies, cannot tolerate items provided at the aid stations

-A light waterproof or resistant layer top and lightweight cap if there’s rain in the forecast (a small pouched poncho is perfect and takes up little space)
+- A light waterproof or resistant layer top and lightweight cap if there’s rain in the forecast (a small pouched poncho is perfect and takes up little space)

-A light jacket and even lightweight gloves if the forecast is for cold weather
+- A light jacket and even lightweight gloves if the forecast is for cold weather

-What NOT to include:
+What NOT to put in Your Drop Bag

 - Anything that could break if dropped from a height of 4 feet.

-No Glass Containers
+- No Glass Containers

-cell phone (There’s no reception anyway)
+- cell phone (There’s no reception anyway)

 - We are not responsible for lost or stolen articles or drop bags left behind at the end of the race.

 The following items can be carried in a small pouch by itself, or as part of a water belt, or a backpack:

-band-aids in a small plastic baggie
+- band-aids in a small plastic baggie

-electrolyte caplets and Advil, also in a baggie
+- electrolyte caplets and Advil, also in a baggie

 - gels or chews